applidget/psdock/README.md

   * `--stdin` : path used to read the stdin passed to the launched process.
 Can be `"os.Stdin"` (default) or a TCP socket
   * `-c` : filepath of the TOML file used to read the arguments.
 No other flag can be passed if the -c flag is used

-In order to read the arguments from a TOML file :

-  `psdock -c config.toml`

-  config.toml:
+TOML config files must have the follow the standard syntax :

   `````toml
   command = "nc -l 8080"